zhaque3/Battery-Power-Board/README.md

   - Supplies downstream electronics and subsystems
 - **7 V Rail**
   - Voltage and current monitored
-  - Intended for low-power or auxiliary loads
+  - Intended for low power or auxiliary loads

 ---